Julius-Scriba/Distributed-Diagnostic-Update-Framework/server/README.md

 ## Deployment

-Run `../deploy-all.sh` from the repository root to build the frontend, update the backend virtual environment under `server/venv` and restart the Gunicorn service (`ultspy.service`).
-This script also copies the freshly built dashboard to `/var/www/ultspy-dashboard/`.
+Run `../deploy-all.sh` from the repository root.
+The script updates the repository, rebuilds the backend in `server/venv`, compiles both client variants with CMake and copies the freshly built dashboard to `/var/www/ultspy-dashboard/` before restarting the `ultspy.service` Gunicorn unit.

 The Flask app can be reverse proxied (for example via Caddy or Nginx).
 Logs are written to STDOUT by Gunicorn and should be captured by the supervising service